ovreiuvictor/VbWizzardHtmlIssue/README.md

-# VbWizzardHtmlIssue
+# VbWizardHtmlIssue
-Fix for WIzard VB HTML helper
+Fix for Wizard VB HTML helper

 This is a project example to demonstrate the fix for Kendo WIzard VB HTML helper Source code for issue: https://github.com/telerik/kendo-ui-core/issues/5986